vitorhcl/tldr/pages/common/mvn.md

 `mvn package -DskipTests`

-- Install the built package in local maven repository.
-(This will invoke the compile and package commands too):
+- Install the built package in local maven repository (this will invoke the compile and package commands too):

 `mvn install`